JohnRDOrazio/jQuery-Clock-Plugin/README.md

 ## [v2.1.5](https://github.com/Lwangaman/jQuery-Clock-Plugin/releases/tag/v2.1.5 "https://github.com/Lwangaman/jQuery-Clock-Plugin/releases/tag/v2.1.5")

 Extends support for PHP Style Format Characters including the "I" (capital i) format character which will display whether the Date is in Daylight Saving Time.
 For example, "Europe/Paris" would normally be UTC+1 but when DST is active it is actually UTC+2.
-When displaying both "e" (timezone identifier) and "I" (DST state) for a Date in the "Europe/Paris" timezone, a string lik this would be displayed: "UTC+2 DST".
+When displaying both "e" (timezone identifier) and "I" (DST state) for a Date in the "Europe/Paris" timezone, a string like this would be displayed: "UTC+2 DST".

 This version also fixes the usage of actual boolean values for those options that use boolean values.
 Until now it was necessary to pass them in as strings ("true", "false"), now they can be passed in as true booleans (true, false).